giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 ## Requirements

-Our solution has some requirements from the VCD environment and the same time that the controllers that provision the infrastructure need some permissions again the VCD API.
+The solution has some requirements from the VCD environment, and at the same time, the controllers that provision the infrastructure need some permissions again from the VCD API.

 ### VMware Cloud Director